Menu

 I remember so clearly sitting in the endocrinologist’s office being told I had Hashimoto’s.
 Now, this wasn’t a huge surprise – I had been being treated for hypothyroidism for years at this point – but I had never had a doctor do a full thyroid panel, so when my doctor saw my levels, she sent me to an endocrinologist.

-(Find a full thyroid panel for the UK here and a worldwide option here.
+(Find a full thyroid panel for the UK here and a US option here.
 Many doctors make it difficult to get the full panel tested, which gives the most comprehensive view of your thyroid health, including whether your hypothyroidism is caused by Hashimoto’s Disease.)

 I waited a few months to get an appointment, but when I did, I was excited to see a specialist who could help me fix some of the consistent symptoms I had been living with for years.
 Oh, was I so wrong!